mpags-topological/mpags-topological.github.io/mpags-topological/_build/html/_sources/content/lectures/lecture4.md

 H = \sum_k (-2t \cos k -\mu)c_k^\dagger c_k + \sum_k(i\Delta \sin k \hspace{3pt}c_{-k}c_k-i\Delta \sin k \hspace{3pt} c_k^\dagger c_{-k}^\dagger)
 $$

 One of the key differences of this compared to the models we have looked at so far is that $k$ and $-k$ are mixed.
-This is a feature of superconductors and the standard way to solve Bardeen-Cooper-Schrieffer (BCS) superconductors is to use a Bogoliubov transformation that mixes electron (with energy-momentum $E,k$) and hole ($E,-k$) operators.
+This is a feature of superconductors and the standard way to solve Bardeen-Cooper-Schrieffer (BCS) superconductors is to use a Bogoliubov transformation that mixes electron (with energy-momentum $(E,k)$) and hole ($E,-k$) operators.
 The resulting eigenstates (quasiparticles) of the theory are known as Bogoliubov quasiparticles.
 We effectively perform the same transformation here by writing the Hamiltonian in Bogoliubov-de Gennes (BdG) form.
 This symmetrises $k$ and $-k$ and in this case leads to

 $$
 H = \frac{1}{2}\sum_k \Psi_k^\dagger H_k \Psi_k, \hspace{20pt} H_k= \left(\begin{matrix} \varepsilon_k & \tilde{\Delta}_k^*\\ \tilde{\Delta}_k & -\varepsilon_k \end{matrix}\right)